HDFS MCP Server

 Filesystem MCP Server

-Provides read-only access to local files and directories.
+Provides AI agents with secure access to local filesystem operations like reading, writing, and managing files and directories.